Brokedown Palace: Filming

 Because the film presents a critical view of the Thai legal system, most of the scenes were filmed in the Philippines.
 However, some panoramas and views were filmed in Bangkok.
-Ninoy Aquino International Airport Terminal 1 was used as a stand in for Don Mueang International Airport.
+Manila-Ninoy Aquino International Airport's Ninoy Aquino terminal (Terminal 1) was used as a stand in for Don Mueang International Airport.

 The prison scenes were shot inside the Sanctuary Center for Psychotic Female Vagrants, a mental asylum for women operated by the DSWD in Mandaluyong, Manila.
 A makeshift wall was erected down the site's grounds and filming took place in one half.
 Real inmates were crammed in the other half during the shoot.
-Amanda de Cadenet, who has a role in the film as a prisoner, recounted how disgruntled patients would sometimes throw feces over the dividing wall in protest.
+Amanda de Cadenet, who has a role in the film as a prisoner, recounted how disgruntled patients would sometimes throw faeces over the dividing wall in protest.
 Meanwhile, Claire Danes told a publication that scenes were often interrupted by wailing women.

 Claire Danes caused controversy when she made derogatory comments regarding Manila during filming.
 In an interview for the April 1998 issue of Vogue, Danes called the city "ghastly and weird".
 Kim Atienza, a Manila city council member, dismissed these initial comments, reasoning they "could be chalked up as 'mere irresponsible statements of youth.'"
 Months later for the October issue of Premiere magazine, Danes further commented, "[Manila] just smelled like cockroaches", "there’s no sewage system and the people do not have anything", "[we saw] people with like, no arms, no legs, no eyes, no teeth", and “rats were everywhere."
 After these comments, Atienza and council members voted for a resolution to ban Danes and her films in Manila, a ban which has not been lifted.
 Danes issued an apology, explaining "because of the subject matter of 'Brokedown Palace,' the cast was exposed to the darker and more impoverished places of Manila,” rather than the tourist-friendly areas.
-She added that her comments were only meant to reflect the locations, not her attitudes towards the Filipino people, whom she said were "nothing but warm, friendly and supportive."
+She added that her comments were only meant to reflect the locations, not her attitudes towards the Filipino people, who she said were "nothing but warm, friendly and supportive."